-Section Agreed Upon Procedure Status Result of Procedure q) The Secretary of the Committee (who may be the Company Secretary or the head of the internal audit function) shall record and keep detailed minutes of the committee meetings.
-Complied Company Secretary has been appointed as the secretary to the Audit Committee. r) Company shall have a "whistle blower" policy which covers the process of dealing with;(i) The improprieties in financial reporting, internal control or other matters.
+Section Agreed Upon Procedure Status Result of Procedure d) The Secretary of the Committee (who may be the Company Secretary or the head of the internal audit function) shall record and keep detailed minutes of the committee meetings.
+Complied Company Secretary has been appointed as the secretary to the Audit Committee. r) Company shall have a "whistle blower" policy which covers the process of dealing with; (i) The improprieties in financial reporting, internal control or other matters.
 Complied Company has developed a whistle blower policy to deal with matters mentioned. (ii) In relation to (i) the committee shall ensure that proper arrangements are in place for the fair and independent investigation of such matters, and (iii) Appropriate follow-up action.
-2(3) Into (iv) Protection of the whistle blower grated Risk Management Committee (IRMC): 8(3) Inte a) The Committee shall consist of at least three Non-Executive Directors, Chief Executive Officer and Key Management Personnel supervising broad risk categories, i.e., credit, market, liquidity, operational and strategic risks.
+0/0\ +- (iv) Protection of the whistle blower egrated Risk Management Committee (IRMC): a) The Committee shall consist of at least three Non-Executive Directors, Chief Executive Officer and Key Management Personnel supervising broad risk categories, i.e., credit, market, liquidity, operational and strategic risks.
 The Committee shall work with Key Management Personnel Complied Committee consists of the following NEDs.
 Dr. P. L. Suren Peter (Chairman) Mr. Viraj Malawana (Non-executive director) Mr. Aravinda De Silva (Non-executive director) very closely and make decisions on behalf of the Board within the framework of the authority and responsibility assigned to the Committee.
-CEO, COO, Compliance Officer and other executive management personne participate to the committee meetings whenever necessary. b) The Committee shall assess all risks, i.e., credit, market, liquidity, operational and strategic risks to the Finance Company on a monthly basis through appropriate risk indicators and management information.
-Complied IRMC assesses the risks such as credit, default risk, interest rate risk, currency risk collateral risk, strategic risk, regulatory risk operational risk and reputational risk on a quarterly basis through risk indicators and management information.
+CEO, COO, Compliance Officer and other executive management personnel participate to the committee meetings whenever necessary. b) The Committee shall assess all risks, i.e., credit, market, liquidity, operational and strategic risks to the Finance Company on a monthly basis through appropriate risk indicators and management information.
+Complied IRMC assesses the risks such as credit/default risk, interest rate risk, currency risk, collateral risk, strategic risk, regulatory risk, operational risk and reputational risk on a quarterly basis through risk indicators and management information.
 In the case of Subsidiary Companies and Associate Companies, risk management shall be done, both on the finance Company basis and group basis.
 Company has identified more risk indicators and risk limits and the procedure manual has been updated.
-There are no subsidiaries or associates under this Company.
-C) The Committee shall review the adequacy and effectiveness of all management level Committees such as the Credit Committee and the Asset-Liability Committee to address Complied ····· specific risks and to manage those risks within quantitative and qualitative risk limits as specified by the Committee.
-The committee has taken steps to review the adequacy & effectiveness of al management level committees.
+There are no subsidiaries or associates under this Company. c) The Committee shall review the adequacy and effectiveness of all management level Committees such as the Credit Committee and the Asset-Liability Committee to address Complied Company has established the Credit Committee and Credit Committee approves the facilities within the given authority limits of the committee. specific risks and to manage those risks within quantitative and qualitative risk limits as specified by the Committee.
+The committee has taken steps to review the adequacy & effectiveness of all management level committees.
 It is being reviewed and the procedure manual has been updated.